INPUT TAX CREDIT UNDER GST

 –The business must not claim ITC on goods or services that are blocked from ITC under GST law.
 Some examples of such goods or services are motor vehicles, food and beverages, outdoor catering, beauty services, health services, etc.

-Therefore, to allow you to claim input credit on purchases all your suppliers must be GST compliant as well.
+Therefore, for you to claim input credit on purchases, all your suppliers must comply with GST as well.

 Credit of input tax can be availed till the last date of filing annual return or actual date of filing annual return whichever is earlier.